otaviojava/money-api-book/en/chapter1.md

 BigDecimal sum = banana.getMoney().add(paste.getMoney());
 ```

-Things are getting better, but there is a very important factor missing in our design which is currency.
+Things are getting better, but there is a very important factor missing in our design, which is currency.
 If we our program deals with a single currency then we are totally fine, however, this is not the case most of the time.
 Therefore, the number 12 has no meaning without a currency.

 So lets add a field of type ``String`` to hold the value of the currency.